Download Lightroom presets and LUTs, absolutely free. Use the presets to add creativity and style to your photos.

 In the Layers pallet, click on the New Adjustment Layer icon and select Black & White.
 If you are using Photoshop CS2 or older, select Hue/Saturation instead.

-3 comments on “Selective Sepia”
+3 responses to “Selective Sepia”

 awesome